 PEC EXECUTIVE COMMITTEE AND REPRESENTATIVES

 The volunteer Steering Committee consists of a Moderator, Vice Moderator, Treasurer, Regional Representatives and at-large members.
 They are nominated and elected by the membership.
 All PEC members are eligible to serve on the Steering Committee.
 Terms are two-years in length, with the possibility of being re-elected twice.
 The PEC Coordinator is a part-time contract position who helps to coordinate the work of the Steering Committee.
-The PEC Steering Committee gathers annually for planning, usually at one of the camp and conference centers of the Presbyterian Church (U.S.A.).
+The PEC Steering Committee gathers annually for planning, either online or at one of the camp and conference centers of the Presbyterian Church (U.S.A.).

 M. COURTENAY WILLCOX